remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

 ## Installation of the requirements

+!!! news
+    The tutorial of this part : <a href="https://www.youtube.com/watch?v=tc-X8UDvuss" target="_blank">RemoteLabz Installation Part1</a>

 ### Retrieve the RemoteLabz Front source
 A remotelabz directory will be created on your home directory.
 ```bash